BElluu/RuneTile/README.md

 ## 🗺️ About

-RuneTile is a unique browser-based game that combines the progression mechanics of Old School RuneScape with roguelike tile exploration.
+RuneTiles is a unique browser-based game that combines the progression mechanics of Old School RuneScape with roguelike tile exploration.
 Start at tile (0,0) and unlock adjacent tiles using keys earned from completing tasks.
 Each tile presents a randomly generated challenge based on your OSRS character's stats!

-**💡 The Idea**: Born from the desire to break free from the monotony of repetitive OSRS gameplay, RuneTile provides fresh, varied gameplay ideas and goals.
+**💡 The Idea**: Born from the desire to break free from the monotony of repetitive OSRS gameplay, RuneTiles provides fresh, varied gameplay ideas and goals.
 Instead of grinding the same content endlessly, let the game surprise you with diverse challenges that encourage you to explore different aspects of Old School RuneScape!

 ### ✨ Features